 One of the welcome surprises I get from time to time is reading a work of fiction set in a location near where I used to live.
 Claremont by Wiebke von Carolsfeld (2019, Linda Leith Publishing) is set not only … Continue reading

 Rick C. Benson BA, BEd, MA (Pastoral Studies) is the current Director of Spiritual and Religious Care and is a Grief Recovery Specialist working out of St. Joseph’s Hospital in Saint John, New Brunswick.

-… Continue reading
+I first heard of Mr. … Continue reading

 a six-hour window on April 21, 1941, The Bus (Quattro Books, 2016) features eight different narrators: six mental patients, the doctor who will kill them, and the man who will burn their corpses.
 Crammed into a bus with thirty-five others … Continue reading